guimorone/webpack-microfrontend/README.md

 # Webpack and Micro Frontend

-Webpack and Micro frontend course
+Webpack and Micro frontend course and notes.

 ## Webpack